Jorden-V/UnicornAttractor---Milestone-4/README.md

 - The ability for users to visit other peoples profiles to see what they have posted, upvoted and commented on.
 - Some kind of reward system for active users who contribute consistently to the site.
 They would receive special badges etc.
 - User admins as well as site admins.
 These would be active users who constantly use the site who would have certain privileges above not users but below site admins.
+- A live chat feature for users to directly message with admins.

 ## Technologies Used